Dean of Students

 I look forward to meeting you!

-T. James Faustino Dean of Students
+T. James Faustino

 It is recommended to first seek assistance from the appropriate department related to your concern before requesting a meeting with the dean.
 For instance, for financial issues, it would be best to consult the financial aid department, and for academic concerns, the academic advising office would be a good place to start.
 This will ensure that your case is addressed by the right team with the necessary expertise.